Morgan County, Missouri

 Morgan County was created on January 5, 1833 from Cooper County.
 The county was named in honor of Daniel Morgan (c.
 1736–1802), American pioneer, soldier, and United States Representative from Virginia.

-The Morgan County Seat is situated in Versailles and in addition the county government website is www.morgan-county.org
+The County Seat is located in Versailles and in addition the county government website is www.morgan-county.org

-Cities and towns to be found in Morgan County include Barnett, Florence, Gravois Mills, Laurie, Rocky Mount, Stover, Sunrise Beach, Syracuse, Versailles.
+Cities and towns located in the County include Barnett, Florence, Gravois Mills, Laurie, Rocky Mount, Stover, Sunrise Beach, Syracuse, Versailles.

 You can search online for Morgan County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.